Azidalus/Product-Segmentation-for-Resource-allocation/README.md

 - **C-class items (Red)**: the lowest impact on revenue.
   - Coincidentally, these items have the highest demand volatility, so they should have the last focus.
   - Use inventory optimization techniques such as periodic review to minimize holding costs.

-## Background
-A common approach to this inventory management problem is **ABC analysis**.
-ABC analysis is a method of dividing inventory into three classes - A, B, and C - based on the total annual/monthly consumption value of items.
-- **Class A items**: constitute 20% of the total number of SKUs in the inventory and account for about 80% of the total consumption value.
-These are high-value items, often characterized by high demand, significant sales volume, and potential stockout risks.
-These items must always be in-stock.
-- **Class B items**: represent around 30% of inventory SKUs and contribute approximately 15% of the total consumption value.
-These items hold moderate importance, requiring a balance between maintaining sufficient stock levels and controlling carrying costs.
-- **Class C items**: typically comprise the remaining 50% of the inventory SKUs but contribute only around 5% of the total consumption value.
-These are low-value items, often characterized by low demand and minimal impact on overall inventory costs.
-They should be given low priority in marketing and sales.

-However, ABC classification is, for many situations, over simplistic.
-Prioritising items only based on their value misses many other important factors that should influence what inventory to hold.
-We therefore can combine it with another common analysis - **XYZ analysis** - to form more analytically advanced groups of inventory. \
-XYZ analysis classifies SKUs based on their demand/consumption variability.
-X class items are with the lesser uncertainty, while Z class items with the highest uncertainty, meaning the most difficult to manage.
-- **X-items**: regular demand
-- **Y-items**: strong variability in demand
-- **Z-items**: very irregular and difficult to predict demand